Wetlands and Subaqueous Lands Section: Permitting Information

 Repair Statewide Activity Approval.
 This authorization applies to repair work on qualifying docks, piers, boat ramps, pilings, bulkheads and other similar structures.
-To see if your project qualifies, pleas review the Repair Statewide Activity Approval Link (SAA) link below.
-If the project qualifies, you can use the Repair SAA Permit Application Form below.
+To see if your project qualifies, please review the Repair Statewide Activity Approval Link (SAA) link below.
+If the project qualifies, you may use the Repair SAA Permit Application Form below.

 Lagoon Statewide Activity Approval.
 This authorization applies to certain activities in qualifying lagoons in Delaware.
 To find out more and apply using this form, please select the link below.

 Jurisdictional Determination and Map Changes.
 Use this form to request a stream Jurisdictional Determination, a Mean High Water Determination or a Wetland Map Change.